karlWenninger/cs-history-trivia-quiz/README.md

 ## Computer History && Trivia Quiz

-A multiple-choice quiz covering computer science, history and trivia topics that I found interesting or amusing.
-I enjoyed researching and writing the questions just as much as the coding!
-Once you've answered all the questions there are links to a few wonderful resources that I used.
+I wrote twenty multiple-choice questions covering computer science, history and trivia topics that I found interesting or amusing.
+I learned just as much researching the questions as I did coding the game.
+At the end of the quiz there are links to a few documentaries and other resources that I enjoyed while working on this project.

 ## Built With